510 Hartford Avenue, West Uxbridge, MA 01569. Click for directions and the most up-to-date-calendar

-*POTATO GNOCCHI All the pasta products made by Venda Ravioli are a combination of No. 1 semolina flour, pasteurized liquid whole eggs, water, and salt.
+All the pasta products made by Venda Ravioli combine No. 1 semolina flour, pasteurized liquid whole eggs, water, and salt.
 All pasta is shipped frozen and specially packaged for us!

 When we are fortunate to be “staffed up,” one of our favorite things to create is beautiful charcuterie–a little of this, that & then some!
 Below are frequently used cheeses and meats that grace the sampler.

-Blue Bonnet Winner of the American Cheese Society’s Best of Show award in 1996, the Bluebonnet has been gracing the cheese boards and menus of countless premier restaurants across the country for two decades.
+Winner of the American Cheese Society’s Best of Show award in 1996, the Bluebonnet has been gracing the cheese boards and menus of countless premier restaurants nationwide for two decades.
 A drum of fresh goat cheese covered by a powdery blue Roquefort rind- from Westfield Farm, Hubbardston, MA.

-Orange Cranberry This sweet and tangy taste sensation is just what the morning calls for, along with a slice of toast or a fresh bagel.
+This sweet and tangy taste sensation is what the morning calls for, along with a slice of toast or a fresh bagel.
 It’s a lovely way to start any day.